Tellermine 35

 The Tellermine 35 (T.Mi.35) was a German metal-cased anti-tank mine used extensively during the Second World War.
 The mine's case is made of sheet steel, and has a slightly convex pressure plate on the top surface with a central fuze well.
 Two secondary fuze wells are located on the side and bottom of the mine for anti-handling devices.

 For use on beaches and underwater the mine could be deployed inside a specially designed earthenware or concrete pot, which acted as a waterproof jacket for the mine.

 A later variant of the mine, the T.Mi.35 (S) was produced with a ribbed case and a fuze cover.
 The ribbed case stopped sand from blowing off the top of the mine when it was used in a desert or sandy environment.

 Pressure of 400 lb on the center of the mine or 200 lb on its edge deforms the pressure plate compressing a spring, and breaking a shear pin which holds back the spring-loaded striker.
 Once the striker is released it flips downwards into a percussion cap which fires the adjacent detonator followed by the booster charge and then the main explosive filling of TNT.
-Most were painted field gray (dark green).
+Most were painted field gray.
 From 1943, they were painted dark yellow.

+Finland used Tellermine 35s under the designation PANSSARIMIINA m/41.